Diversity & Inclusion Training - Accessibility & Usability Information (Students)

-The focus highlight or border, that indicates where the focus has moved to on the page, is low contrast or at times invisible to someone trying to navigate via keyboard.
-The training tab panels, for example, do not show where the focus has moved to.
+- The focus highlight or border, which indicates where the focus has moved to on the page, is low contrast or at times invisible to someone trying to navigate via keyboard.

 Screen reader navigation may be difficult for people with visual disabilities